How to Cook With Marjoram

 Dried marjoram can be substituted for fresh in many recipes, especially any recipes that are cooked.
 Use 1 teaspoon of dried marjoram for 1 tablespoon fresh, so a 1:3 ratio of dried to fresh marjoram.

-If a dish calls for fresh marjoram, before you reach for the dried as a substitute think about how the dish is prepared.
-If the herb is blended into a marinade, for instance, dried is probably fine, but if you are including it in a salad, or using it as a finishing ingredient for something then pick another fresh herb (like oregano) if you don’t have fresh marjoram.
+If a dish calls for fresh marjoram, before you reach for the dried as a substitute, think about how the dish is prepared.
+If the herb is blended into a marinade, for instance, dried is probably fine.
+However, if you are including it in a salad or using it as a finishing ingredient for something, then substitute in another fresh herb (like oregano) if you don’t have fresh marjoram.

 Marjoram Substitute